jcapadocia3/Book-Search-Engine/README.md

 6. [Questions](#Questions)

 ## Description
-The purpose of this project is to allow a user to track their budget regularly through user input.
+The purpose of this project is to allow a user to globally search a database for book(s) relative to the input they enter into a search field.

 ## Final Product Image